eddelbuettel/r2u/README.md

 ### Known Issues

-As of early May:

-- Some geospatial packages do not currently install on 20.04, adding the UbuntuGIS PPA as a base may help.
-This is not an issue on 22.04.

 - The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
 Added a 'force' flag, may need a list similar to the blacklist to always compiled.